Anitha-Balachandran/Anitha-Balachandran/README.md

 ## A little more about me...
 - I have over five years of experience in software development and data analysis.
 Currently, I am advancing my education with a Master's degree in Data Analytics, specializing in Data Science, at San Jose State University.

 - I've held key roles at Cognizant Technology Solutions, leading projects in advanced software development and Business Analytics that delivered significant results.
-Driven by a deep passion for data and AI, I am committed to developing innovative solutions that address real-world challenges and enhance both business and technological outcomes.
+This professional experience has fueled my drive to further explore and design innovative solutions in data and AI, aiming to tackle real-world challenges and expand my capabilities in these evolving fields.

 ## 🌱 Always Learning
 -I am passionate about continuous learning and personal growth, constantly evolving and learning every day.
 My GitHub repository reflects my journey of exploration and growth.
 For more insights, check it out!